 Company names must be unique.
 It is therefore recommended to think of at least 3 possible names for your company in Guatemala to ensure the availability of a preferred name.

 4. Register company statutes and incorporation articles with the Public Notary

 A key institution that supports company incorporation in Guatemala is the Public Notary.
-This institution will formalize the company statutes – the internal regulations of the company – in a public deed.
+This person (a professional with the public notary title) will formalize the company statutes – the internal regulations of the company – in a public deed.
 These statutes outline the details decided upon in Step 1 (company size, shareholders, objective and capital, and the governance of the company.